Menditect/documentation/docs/mta/Teststep/2-create.md

 ## Add a Create Object Teststep

-- Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.
+- Navigate to the Test Suite and move the mouse to the position you want to create a Teststep in.
-- Click "<i class="fal fa-plus-circle"></i> Teststep" and Click "<i class="fal fa-plus-circle"></i> Create teststep" to add a Create Object Teststep.
+- Click <i class="fal fa-plus-circle"></i> and Click `Create teststep` to add a Create Teststep.
 - Select an entity.
 You can search by name.
 - [Set values](#setting-values).
 - Click on the "Save" button.